 Disclaimer.
-I’ve been compensated for my post with product, but the opinions expressed here are 100% my own.
-This a sponsored post written by me on behalf of Journey To Health With Karen.
+I’ve been compensated for my post with a product, but the opinions expressed here are 100% my own.
+This a sponsored post was written by me on behalf of Journey To Health With Karen.

 How are YOU Feeling?

-This wasn’t a literal question I asked myself daily, before I started on the Optavia program.
+This wasn’t a literal question I asked myself daily before I started the Optavia program.
 My body and mind told me how I felt: restless during bedtime, fatigued during the day, lacked energy and drive to do just about anything that required manual labor, and sleepy throughout the day because of said restlessness.
 When I was told about the Optavia program, I was seeing and hearing about results from people who were doing the program.
 Although I knew results would vary, I was positive that this could be the answer to the things I was dealing with, and boy, was I right!

 I knew going in that there could be some headaches, as I was shocking my body’s digestive system and eating patterns.
 I did experience some mild headaches, nothing some ibuprofen couldn’t handle.
 After a few days, they went away.
 It wasn’t a constant daily headache.
 They came and went, like one headache per day.

 After about four days, my energy levels increased.
 My sleep at night had improved.
 My wife said I wasn’t snoring nearly as much as I was before I started.
 I started out walking about 30 minutes per day.
 Nothing earth-shattering, speed wise.
 Just to get out and get some fresh air and burn a little more energy that I was starting to experience.
-Within a couple of weeks, I had lost about 15 pounds, and I had began mixing in some light jogging.
+Within a couple of weeks, I had lost about 15 pounds, and I had begun mixing in some light jogging.
 Before I started the Optavia program, I couldn’t jog half a mile without feeling extremely sore and winded.
-I set a timer on my phone, and jogged until it went off.
+I set a timer on my phone and jogged until it went off.
 I was amazed at how much easier it was to jog and have no breathing issues or extreme soreness or fatigue!

-Fast-forward to New Years Eve, I set out for a jog, and wound up jogging THREE miles!
+Fast-forward to New Year’s Eve, I set out for a jog, and wound up jogging THREE miles!

 I felt great, no breathing issues, and I recovered rather quickly from exercising sore muscles.
 The increase in my distance has inspired me to train for a local 5K race coming up in June, that’s for ovarian cancer awareness.
 I will be writing a post about that run in the near future.